starkfell/100DaysOfIaC/articles/day.3.doc.in.style.md

 - **Spell Right**.
 This is a multilingual, offline and lightweight spellchecker.
 It checks your spelling as you type, and when you run your cursor over a word, it provides alternatives. *Make sure to read the directions for this one, as you have to download the dictionary file for your language from their Git repository.*

+![VS Code extensions] (https://raw.githubusercontent.com/pzerger/cheatsheets/master/day3/ext_loaded.png) "VS Code extensions")

 ## Installing VS Code Extensions

 The steps for installing these extensions varies by extension, so you do want to read the instructions.
-If you have never installed an extension in VS Code, you will want to read this [Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-gallery) article quickly.
+If you have never installed an extension in VS Code, you will want to read this [Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-gallery) article.

 ## The Markdown Cheat Sheet